Pre-Employment Drug Testing

-Employers design drug-free workplace programs to protect their organizations from the impact of drug abuse.
-Pre-employment drug testing helps prevent the hiring of individuals who abuse drugs and is most often performed as a part of the job application process.
+Alliance 2020 assists companies in protecting their organizations against drug abuse.
+Pre-employment drug screening helps prevent the hiring of individuals who abuse drugs and is essential in the onboarding process.

 Substance abuse takes a heavy toll on American businesses.
-According to the U.S. Department of Labor, drug use in the workplace costs employers $81 billion annually.
+According to the U.S. Department of Labor, workplace drug use costs employers $81 billion annually.
 Left unchecked, drug abuse can seriously compromise the integrity and stability of your workplace.
-Consider these statistics:

-- More than 70 percent of substance abusers hold some type of job according to the American Council of Drug Education.
-In fact, according to the U.S. Department of Labor, more than 60 percent of adults know someone who has come to work under the influence of alcohol or other drugs.
+More than 70 percent of substance abusers hold some type of job according to the American Council of Drug Education.
+In fact, according to the U.S. Department of Labor, more than 60 percent of adults know someone who has come to work under the influence of drugs or alcohol.